 - Press the Run button for the Windows Store Apps troubleshooter listed there.

-- Thereafter, wait for the troubleshooter to detect why the Windows 11 Update installation has failed.
-If it makes any suggestions, apply the proposed resolutions.
+- After that, wait for the troubleshooter to detect why the Windows 11 Update installation has failed.
+Then, if it makes any suggestions, apply the proposed resolutions.

 3. Run a system file scan